 In addition to linguistics courses such as those above, courses in foreign languages or other related fields (taught at UND or elsewhere) can be used to satisfy up to half of the prerequisites.

-Courses that can be used as part of the M.A. in linguistics
+Courses at UND that can be used as part of the M.A. in linguistics

 Students complete their degree using regular courses from Linguistics supplemented by independent study (Directed Studies and Research), courses from English, transfer courses, or courses in related fields.

 The courses listed in the Graduate section of the Academic Catalog under Linguistics form the core of the program.
 They are taught primarily in the summers by SIL.
-(Besides the official listings in the Graduate Bulletin, there is further information about them in the SIL-UND catalog.)
-Courses that are used to satisfy prerequisites for the degree may not be used for the degree itself.
+(Besides the official listings in the Graduate Bulletin, there is further information about them in the SIL-UND course listings.
+Courses that are used to satisfy prerequisites for the degree may not be used for the degree itself.)

-As indicated above, courses listed in the Graduate section of the Academic Catalog under English Language and Literature which have linguistic content may be used to supplement the courses offered by the Linguistics Program.
+As indicated above, courses listed in the Graduate section of the Academic Catalog under English Language and Literature which have linguistic content may be used to supplement the courses offered by the Linguistics Program, if taken for graduate credit.
 These are mostly taught during the fall and spring and include the following courses:

 |Engl 417||Special Topics in Language (when the topic is in linguistics; may be repeated for different topics)||3 credits|